vkaelin/spring-boot-example/README.md

 - Database used: PostgreSQL
 - Spring Security with JWT, using a custom filter to check the token
 - I didn't implement the `/logout` endpoint, because JWT is stateless, and token isn't stored anywhere
+- JobRunr job executed every 5 minutes to delete song files from disk that are not in the database anymore

 ## How to run